 With the launch of the EYFS 2008 the early years community was introduced to a new concept, the ‘learning journey’.
 Practitioners were encouraged to celebrate a child’s experiences in their Early Years setting by recording each child’s journey: including observations; assessments; planning ideas; evidence of progress; and contributions from the child and their parents, then compile this information into a comprehensive file known as a learning journal.
 The journal would belong to the child and move with them as they transitioned, for example, between rooms in a setting or to a new setting or school, and could be added to by multiple settings, where care was shared.

 The Tickell Review (DfE, 2011) acknowledged the concerns of the Early Years community around the issue of burdensome paperwork and recommended that this be addressed in the revised 2012 EYFS.
-This was reiterated in the 2017 EYFS.
+This continues to be reiterated in the current EYFS.

 2.2 Assessment should not entail prolonged breaks from interaction with children, nor require excessive paperwork.
 Paperwork should be limited to that which is absolutely necessary to promote children’s successful learning and development.
-(DfE, 2012 and 2017)
+(DfE, 2021)

 In spite of the fact that Learning Journals are optional, settings continue to produce them.
 There are a number of factors contributing to this practice: